KARALIFER/OpenCompanderX/README.md

 This firmware is a practical real-time stereo decoder foundation for your ordered hardware.
 It is intentionally conservative and tunable.
-It is not presented as a reference-perfect clone of any vintage hardware unit.

 ## Arduino / Teensy upload steps